‘Three Roads To Tomorrow‘ is a 23 minutes coloured film shot in Nigeria in 1958 by BP (British Petroleum) Film.

 Hundreds of years ago, the drawing of Ila (tribal/facial mark) was a common practice among the Yoruba tribe of Western Nigeria.
 Ila are special marks drawn on the face or body of an individual shortly after birth or during childhood.
 Those who have this marks are refered to as Okola.
 Continue reading Ila– Yoruba Tribal Mark→

 The Ibadan-Ijaye war broke out in 1861 between Ibadan and Ijaye over who to succeed the old Oyo empire as the political head of Yorubaland.
 The two rebelling towns sprang up from the ruins of the Old Oyo empire which was destroyed in 1836 by the Fulanis.
 Ibadan, Ijaye and the new Oyo, also called Oyo Atiba, succeeded the Old Oyo empire after its destruction.
-According to Latisosa, a Balogun of Ibadanland who fought in the war, Continue reading The Ibadan-Ijaye War (1861-1862)→
+According to Latisosa, a Balogun of Ibadanland, Continue reading The Ibadan-Ijaye War (1861-1862)→

 Agodi gardens, located in Ibadan, the present capital of Oyo state and the third largest city in Africa, is one of the tourist centres Ibadan can be proud of alongside Cocoa House, Bower’s Tower and so on.
 The garden is situated near the Oyo State Secretariat Complex, Agodi, Ibadan, Oyo State.
 The Agodi Gardens had suffered some periods of neglect by the Oyo State government.
 Few people visited the garden then because it was stocked with dilapidated facilities and was also untidy.
 But that was the look of the Agodi Gardens back then, now, the garden has an outstanding outlook of a real tourist centre blended with nature.